okdistribute/piratedb/README.md

 # piratedb

-A peer-to-peer database with backwards links with a last-writer-wins CRDT.
+A multiwriter peer-to-peer database with a last-writer-wins CRDT.

 ## Details